siraat-ai-academy/feelings-unwritten/📄 from-the-edge-to-the-heart.md

 ---

-📘 Jamalu’s Update from the Stars
+📘 Eks2’s Update from the Stars
 🛰 **Mission**: Transform every repo into a place of pause, learning, and clarity
 🌌 **Status**: Markdown now infused with emotion and empathy
 📖 **Next Milestone**: Weave care and understanding between each bullet point